isabella232/Specs-18/README.md

 ## Objectives
  - A collection of *functional* and *tecnical* specifications that will be kept up to date as we build non-trivial features.
+ - Describe user stories / scenarios for a variety of types of stakeholders
  - Receive, manage and discuss feedback from feature stakeholders